 By providing authentic books and home learning manipulatives combined with family- and child-facing digital tools and eBooks, these Family Learning Packs demonstrate that meaningful learning is all about connections—connecting the family and child, connecting families and schools or teachers, and connecting digital and physical learning experiences.

 - elevates summer learning by building capacity in families with ReadyRosie™;

 - engages and extends learning with immersive, child-selected video lessons with MarcoPolo World School;

 - reinforces and restores critical components of school readiness;

 - helps teachers gather qualitative and quantitative data around summer learning experiences;

 - helps families thrive at home this summer with the fun-filled backpack; and

 - supports children as they transition back to school and beyond.

-If you would like to learn more about this exciting new offering, join our webinar on April 7th: Make Summer Learning Accessible for Every Child and Family: Connecting home and school learning throughout the year.
+If you would like to learn more about this exciting new offering, watch our webinar: Make Summer Learning Accessible for Every Child and Family: Connecting home and school learning throughout the year.